-The equality claim was based on the WLCT's argument that non-recognition of Muslim marriages differentiates between spouses in civil marriages on the one hand and monogamous and polygynous Muslim spouses on the other hand as well as between polygynous spouses in African customary marriages and polygynous spouses in Muslim marriages.
-The test for determining a violation of the equality clause, particularly section 9(1) of the Constitution, which recognizes everyone's right to equality before the law and to "equal protection and benefit of the law," and section 9(3) of the Constitution, which proscribes unfair discrimination on the grounds of, among others, religion, marital status, gender, and sex, has been established by the South African Constitutional Court in the case of Harksen v.
-Lane.
-111 mentioned categories of spouses is based on grounds of religion, marital status, gender, and sex.112 Since these are listed grounds for unfair discrimination contained in section 9(3), the discrimination arising from the differentiation is presumed to be unfair in terms of section 9(5) of the Constitution.113 The unfair discrimination is of a direct and indirect nature.114 Direct discrimination on the basis of religion and marital status arises from the fact that non-recognition of Muslim marriages negatively affects Muslim wives, husbands, and children.115 Indirect discrimination on the basis of gender and sex results from Muslim women being disparately affected by the non-recognition of Muslim marriages vis-à-vis Muslim men.116 For example, gender-discriminatory Islamic law rules and practices described earlier such as unequal access to divorce negatively affect Muslim wives while protecting Muslim husbands.
+The equality claim was based on the WLCT's argument that non-recognition of Muslim marriages differentiates between spouses in civil marriages on the one hand and monogamous and polygynous Muslim spouses on the other hand as well as between polygynous spouses in African customary marriages and polygynous spouses in Muslim marriages.110 The test for determining a violation of the equality clause, particularly section 9(1) of the Constitution, which recognizes everyone's right to equality before the law and to "equal protection and benefit of the law," and section 9(3) of the Constitution, which proscribes unfair discrimination on the grounds of, among others, religion, marital status, gender, and sex, has been established by the South African Constitutional Court in the case of Harksen v.
+Lane.111 section 9(5) of the Constitution.113 The unfair discrimination is of a direct and indirect nature.114 Direct discrimination on the basis of religion and marital status arises from the fact that non-recognition of Muslim marriages negatively affects Muslim wives, husbands, and children.115 Indirect discrimination on the basis of gender and sex results from Muslim women being disparately affected by the non-recognition of Muslim marriages vis-à-vis Muslim men.116 For example, gender-discriminatory Islamic law rules and practices described earlier such as unequal access to divorce negatively affect Muslim wives while protecting Muslim husbands.